nsanders9022/Library/README.md

-# University Registrar Management
+# Library Manager

 #### By _**Alexandra Holcombe & Nicole Sanders**_

 ## Description

+* As a librarian, I want to create, read, update, delete, and list books in the catalog, so that we can keep track of our inventory.
-*  As a registrar, I want to enter a student, so I can keep track of all students enrolled at this University.
-I should be able to provide a name and date of enrollment.
+* As a librarian, I want to search for a book by author or title, so that I can find a book when there are a lot of books in the library.
-*  As a registrar, I want to enter a course, so I can keep track of all of the courses the University offers.
-I should be able to provide a course name and a course number (ex.
-HIST100).
+* As a librarian, I want to enter multiple authors for a book, so that I can include accurate information in my catalog.
+(Hint: make an authors table and a books table with a many-to-many relationship.)
+* As a patron, I want to check a book out, so that I can take it home with me.
-*  As a registrar, I want to be able to assign students to a course, so that teachers know which students are in their course.
-A course can have many students and a student can take many courses at the same time.
+* As a patron, I want to know how many copies of a book are on the shelf, so that I can see if any are available.
+(Hint: make a copies table; a book should have many copies.)
+* As a patron, I want to see a history of all the books I checked out, so that I can look up the name of that awesome sci-fi novel I read three years ago.
+(Hint: make a checkouts table that is a join table between patrons and copies.)
+* As a patron, I want to know when a book I checked out is due, so that I know when to return it.
+* As a librarian, I want to see a list of overdue books, so that I can call up the patron who checked them out and tell them to bring them back - OR ELSE!

 ***